U.S. Stocks Rally; Treasuries Gain, Oil Declines: Markets Wrap

 Bonds

-- The yield on 10-year Treasuries decreased seven basis points to 0.60%.
+- The yield on 10-year Treasuries decreased four basis points to 0.64%.

 Commodities